OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 ![Model 2.0 cover image](model2.png)

-The online version of this manual has a useful parts list whith links to the Osoyoo website to buy replacement parts:
+The online version of this manual has a useful parts list which links to the Osoyoo website to buy replacement parts:
 [online Model 2.0 manual](https://osoyoo.com/2022/07/05/v2-metal-chassis-mecanum-wheel-robotic-for-arduino-mega2560-introduction-model-2021006600/#4)